eclipse-theia/theia/packages/monaco/uplift-journal.md

     > This also seems to have been a problem with color registrations, and appears to be working now.
     > Agh!
 Nevermind, suddenly it's back to TS not working, everything else working.
     > Nevermind that, too.
 Seems that any language that's open in an editor _on start_ won't work during that session.
 But anything in a language that wasn't open on start is fine.
+    > Problem seems to be that at start up, mime type associations are not yet registered, so the editor gets labeled as plain text.
+We may not be hooking up listeners correctly to update that once more languages are known?
  - [x] Add new editor preferences.
  - [x] There's a context-menu command to open the command palette.
 In VSCode, that opens in the same place as the keyboard shortcut, but in Theia it's opening inside the editor.
     > Not a problem after fixing the registration of commands.
 That command is no longer in the context menu.